-- A. Each Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For 5 years after entry of this Order, each Defendant must deliver a copy of this Order to:

-(1) all principals, officers, directors, and LLC managers and members; (2) all employees having managerial responsibilities for conduct related to the subject matter of the Order and all agents and representatives who participate in conduct related to the subject matter of the Order; and

-(3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
-Delivery must occur within 7 days of entry of this Order for current personnel.
+- A. Each Defendant, within 7 days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For five (5) years after entry of this Order, Defendants must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC managers and members; (2) all employees, agents, and representatives having managerial responsibilities for the collection, use, maintenance, or disclosure of personal information or the operation of any of Defendants' Web sites or online services; and (3) any business entity resulting from any change in structure as set forth in the Part titled Compliance Reporting.
+Delivery must occur within seven (7) days of entry of this Order for current personnel.
 For all others, delivery must occur before they assume their responsibilities. - C. From each individual or entity to which a Defendant delivered a copy of this Order, that Defendant must obtain, within 30 days, a signed and dated acknowledgment of receipt of this Order.

-VIII.
+VII.
 COMPLIANCE REPORTING